godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ### Company Creed
 The Company Creed is made up of a series of *tenets*, one for each player, plus one for the Fable-Maker and one for the Company Patron.
 These codes are restrictions and edicts that all members of the Company need to follow; they directly affect Company traits, with most being a tradeoff.
 Some Tenets also allow access to Auxiliary Areas, which are special Company buildings.
 #### Breaker Tenets
+These are the tenets that Breakers can choose from when drafting the Company Creed.
+They are divided into *sets*; a set of Tenets are alike in theme, and sometimes have unique effects when paired together.
 **Blood Augury Pact**
 Augments the Research Center.
 **Code of Chivalry**